Apr 17, 2018

 Prediction is what AI specializes in so it’s only fitting that it would be used for forecasting.
 By providing data about past performance it can use it to predict future performance – but AI can go further.

 It can take data from a wide range of sources and pull them together to create a predictive model for future performance.
-Rather than just telling you if you’ll meet your quota at the end of the year, AI can potentially tell you which deals are more likely to close and when.
-This means sales managers and reps can be far more tactical about their customer interactions.
+Rather than just telling you if you’ll meet your quota at the end of the year, AI tells you which deals are more likely to close and when.
+Sales managers and reps can be far more strategic about their customer interactions.

-in MIT Sloan Management Review found that 76% of early adopters were aiming for higher sales growth using AI and it’s easy to see why.
-AI has the potential to completely change the way your reps play the game.
+A study in MIT Sloan Management Review found that 76% of early adopters aimed for higher sales growth using AI and it’s easy to see why.
+AI has the potential to completely change the way reps play the game.
 It can give them more time to sell and improve how they sell as well.

 With so many different options available to you, the biggest challenge is to work out which AI technology to implement first – perhaps there’ll be an algorithm that can even tell you that soon.